What Is The Choleric Temperament?

 One problem with people of this temperament is that they struggle to accept anything perceived as criticism.
 If they are criticized or even simply opposed, they will confront people and try to dominate those who they received criticism from.
 They will try to win through loudness and intimidation.
-Interestingly, they do well in these types of environments when their control or expertise is put in question.
-They will generally rise to the challenge and prevail.
+Interestingly, they do well in these types of environments when their control or expertise is put in question, and in these cases, they will generally rise to the challenge and prevail.

 When you think of a choleric personality, you may imagine a bully.
-However, not all choleric temperaments are actual bullies, in fact, many are not.
+However, not all people with the choleric temperament are bullies.
 Some of them despise bullies and instead want to make peace with everyone else.
 Oprah Winfrey is a good example.
-She is a strong entrepreneur and fought her way to success and has stayed successful because of her hard work and independence and confidence in her abilities.
+She is a strong entrepreneur and has fought her way to success and has stayed successful because of her hard work and independence and confidence in her abilities.

-Those who are bullies will humiliate those they do not like because they need to feel superior and want to show that person they don't like who is in charge.
-When they do make a mistake, they will often blame others if possible, and they will do so to protect their ego.
+Those who are bullies will humiliate those whom they do not like because they need to feel superior and want to show them who is in charge.
+When cholerics do make a mistake, they will often blame others if possible, and they will do so to protect their ego.
 They do like to define people, but what they do not like to do is to have themselves defined.
 To them, there is a clear double standard, and that double standard is designed to fit them.
-It is important to stress that describes someone on the extreme side of the choleric temperament.
+It is important to stress that the above describes someone on the extreme side of the choleric temperament.
 Many, if not most, do not behave this way.

 Cholerics, like other extroverts, like to get social satisfaction and energy from people.
-Choerics also have a need to be social to be seen and express their beliefs and opinions and influence on others.
-When some people give their opinions, they may try to temper it down it in order not to hurt someone.
+Cholerics also have a need to be social, to be seen, and to express their beliefs and opinions and influence on others.
+When some people give their opinions, they may try to temper it down in order not to hurt someone.
 A choleric person isn't like that.
 Instead, they will say their opinions directly and generally without considering the feelings of others.
 They see anything less as not being honest.

-Chlorics are natural problem solvers.
-They are direct and detail oriented.
+Cholerics are natural problem solvers.
+They are direct and detail-oriented.
 They are visionaries and grow bored without a challenge.
 They will work to see a goal to the end.
 They are good leaders and enjoy taking charge and being responsible for the outcome of a project.